-State Lottery Employee Indicted for Embezzlement of $200,000
+State Lottery Employee Indicted on Embezzlement of $200,000

-A former employee of the South Carolina State Education Lottery, which raises money for the LIFE Scholarship, was indicted on March 15th on charges of embezzlement.
+A former employee of the South Carolina State Education Lottery, which raises money for the LIFE Scholarship, was indicted on Embezzlement.

-Anthony J. McNeil, 55, specifically faces charges of embezzlement of public funds over $10,000 – a serious felony, punishable by up to 10 years in prison, and a steep fine.
+Anthony J. McNeil, 55, faces explicitly charges of Embezzlement of public funds over $10,000 – a serious felony, punishable by up to 10 years in prison, and a steep fine.

 According to the indictment, between April 2010 and August 2012, McNeil worked in the lottery finance division and used his position to embezzle $226,439.
 His scheme used overcharges, redirected funds, and bank sweeps to cover his theft.

-McNeil was fired on October 10th, 2012, after accounting discrepancies became more evident, and was arrested in November 2012.
+McNeil was fired on October 10th, 2012, after accounting discrepancies became more evident, and was arrested in November 2012 after being indicted on Embezzlement.
 The investigation was turned over the SLED.
 Since the lottery commission is a state agency, the Attorney General will handle the case.

 South Carolina Law Regarding Embezzlement of Public Funds